 Prose vs. Poetry

 As a general rule, you could say that if a piece of writing is not poetry, then it is prose.
 This may be a rather simplistic point of view, but people usually recognise a poem when they see one.
 Poetry is a popular way to convey your love in words to your sweetheart.
-Saying in your own words what it is you love about your partner is very romantic and is a special gift they will treasure for a lifetime, whether you say this in prose or in poetry.
+Saying in your own words what it is you love about your partner is very romantic and is a special gift.
+Here are other ideas on romantic gifts at bestvalentinegifts.ca.
+The gift along with the words dedicated to your partner, will treasure the gesture for a lifetime, whether you say this in prose or in poetry.

 Types Of Prose